DavidAnderson684/WP-Optimize/readme.txt

 **Translators are welcome to send their Translated Files to be included.**
-Existing translators should join [Translation Utility](http://wp-managed.com/projects/wp-optimize) to submit their translations.
+Existing translators should join [Translation Utility](https://translate.wordpress.org/projects/wp-plugins/wp-optimize) to submit their translations.

-You must have an account in order to edit translation - [Get the free account here](http://wp-managed.com/wp-login.php?action=register).
+You must have an account at WordPress.org in order to edit translation

-Once you get your account password in your email [Log in here to edit language](http://wp-managed.com/login?redirect_to=http%3A%2F%2Fwp-managed.com%2Fprojects%2Fwp-optimize)

 **WP-Optimize Translators:**